-The growth of the brand, however, was not enough to satisfy its investors, which includes Fresh Matters’ largest shareholder, Tree Top Inc., a grower-owned fruit cooperative based in the Pacific Northwest, and one of the largest producers of apple products in the U.S.
+The growth, however, was not enough to satisfy its investors, which includes Fresh Matters’ largest shareholder, Tree Top Inc., a grower-owned fruit cooperative based in the Pacific Northwest, and one of the largest producers of apple products in the U.S.

 Tree Top first invested in Fresh Matters in January, 2014, according to Sharon Miracle, Tree Top’s corporate communications director, in a round that included other individuals, and raised a total of $3 million.
 Tree Top made a subsequent investment in Fresh Matters, but Miracle was unable to identify the exact date or figure of the financing.

 The two investments gave Tree Top a 59 percent stake in Fresh Matters and a seat on its board of directors; a filing with the U.S. Securities and Exchange Commission detailing the Jan., 2014 funding lists Dan Hagerty, Tree Top’s senior vice president of CPG sales and marketing, as a director.

 Tree Top’s investments supplied Fresh Matters with the funding to increase production, fuel marketing efforts and expand its product line, all of which helped ‘tude gain and maintain presence at key retailers.
 But the company needed more.
 In a fast-evolving category like cold-pressed juice, Chastenet said that Fresh Matters needed an infusion of capital to expand Fresh Matters’ production capacity.